One day in Siracusa, Sicily: how to see the best of Siracusa you in a day

 After lunch, I recommend you make your way back out of Ortigia and catch the shuttle to the Archaeological park.

-The shuttle stops just outside Ortigia and the way there will allow you to get a first taste of Syracuse’s most ancient monument in the form of the ruins of the temple of Apollo, on the side of the road to the way to the shuttle stop!
+The shuttle stops just outside Ortigia and the way there will allow you to get a first taste of Siracusa’s most ancient monument in the form of the ruins of the temple of Apollo, on the side of the road to the way to the shuttle stop!

 The shuttle leads you to the park crossing the city and stops you right at its entrance.